albertattard/spring-boot-camp/docs/02-data/03-jpa.md

 ### Should we take advantage of Hibernate validation to test our entity?

-Hibernate can be configured to validate our entities before these are used, through the `src/main/resources/application.yaml` file as shown next.
+Hibernate can be configured to validate our entities before these are used, through the `src/main/resources/application.yaml` properties file as shown next.

 ```yaml
 spring:

   jpa:
     hibernate:
       ddl-auto: validate